open-telemetry/opentelemetry-android/demo-app/README.md

   - Note: The only manual instrumentation that has been added to the demo app so far is an event after clicking on the OpenTelemetry logo.

 ### Known Gaps
-As of now, there are a few areas where the instrumentation might not be fully comprehensive:
+As of now, there are a few areas where the instrumentation might not be comprehensive:

 * Crash Reporting
 App crashes are automatically reported, but the app currently does not include any features that intentionally trigger crashes.